-Including Security in Job Responsibilities

-Specific security roles and responsibilities for those individuals responsible for information security must be documented.
+Including Security in Job Degnangibilities Including Security in Job Responsibilities Specific security roles and responsibilities for those individuals responsible for information security must be documented.
 (See Addendum A and Addendum B for specific roles and responsibilities).

-User Training

-An information security awareness program must be developed, implemented, documented, and maintained that addresses the security education needs of the State.
+Deleted: ¶ User Training Deleted: ¶ An information security awareness program must be developed, implemented, documented, and maintained that addresses the security education needs of the State.
 To ensure staff is knowledgeable of security procedures, their role and responsibilities regarding the protection of agency information and the proper use of information processing to minimize security risks, all staff with access to agency information must receive security awareness training, which must be reinforced at least annually.
 (See NITC Individual Use Standard).
 Technical staff must be trained to a level of competence in information security that matches their duties and responsibilities.
-(See NITC Education, Training & Awareness Policy)

-Separation of Duties

-To reduce the risk of accidental or deliberate system misuse, separation of duties must be implemented where practical.
+(See NITC Education, Training & Awareness Policy) Separation of Duties To reduce the risk of accidental or deliberate system misuse, separation of duties must be implemented where practical.
 Whenever separation of duties is impractical, other compensatory controls such as monitoring of activities, audit trails and management supervision must be implemented.
 At a minimum the audit of security must remain independent and segregated from the security function.

-Part 4.
-Compliance
+Deleted: Part Section 4.
+Compliance Managing Compliance Formatted: Font: Times Nev Roman, No underline Compliance with this policy is mandatory.
+Any compromise or suspected compromise of this Formatted: Indent: Left: 0" Before: 12 pt Compliance with this policy is mandatory.
+Any comploting of suspected comploting of this $\sqrt{2}$ Formatted: Indent: Left: 0" policy must be reported as soon as reasonably possible to appropriate agency management and